Designing 3D Printable Mechanisms in OpenSCAD

 After you have your Vitamins ready, you can start designing your 3D-printed parts.
 Then you use your parts and the Vitamins to make assemblies.
 Assemblies are, as the name suggested, just some parts, Vitamins, and possibly other assemblies put together in a specific way.
 To recap, this is our terminology so far:

-The directory structure that I use also follows these three concepts — each part, vitamin or assembly is defined in a single OpenSCAD source file, and there are 3 directories in my project: parts, vitamins and assemblies.
+The directory structure that I use also follows these three concepts — each part, vitamin or assembly is defined in a single OpenSCAD source file, and there are 3 directories in my project: parts

 Top-Down Breakdown